tyoshino/streams_integration/README.md

     * Note: DONE is include because we don't see LOADING when the response is empty.

 This idea was in the XHR spec but has been removed for now https://github.com/whatwg/xhr/commit/ecb48a1abb1d7249f6701c12d9134d91728a8edb

+### Acknowledgements

+The author would like to thank Yutaka Hirano for his contributions to this document.